Search Jean Hailes

 What is urinary incontinence?

 Urinary incontinence is when you have accidental wee leakage.
-It’s a common condition that can be treated, managed and sometimes cured.
+It’s a common condition that can be treated, managed and often cured.

 How does a normal bladder work?